 For domestic visitors, Abu Dhabi city is approximately 160km away from sister city Dubai, a bit over an hour from Jumeirah area or an hour and a half from Dubai International Airport (DXB).
-It’s less than an hour from Al Maktoum International Airport (DWC).
+Abu Dhbai is also under 90 minutes away from Al Maktoum International Airport (DWC).

 What to do in Abu Dhabi

 This page is designed only to help you get your bearings on where to stay in Abu Dhabi.
 If you visit our page Discover the UAE you will see much more on things to do while visiting, including where to eat and more information on religion and etiquette visiting the Middle East.
 We have a really extensive resource on this page of things to do across not only Abu Dhabi but all seven Emirates.